 If you have a question about your Keeper account, there are several ways to find an answer.
 The website has a good “FAQs” section and several video tutorials to get you started.
 If those can’t provide you with an answer, you can also start a live chat.
 Once you have an account, you can quickly chat with an employee using this method.

 For security reasons, you must enter a verification code to chat.
 This will be sent to you via e-mail.
 It’s nice to see that Keeper puts safety first, even when chatting.
-We quickly received help with our question in a nice and friendly manner.
+We quickly received help with our questions in a nice and friendly manner.
 Within fifteen minutes we had an answer.

 Below we answer some frequently asked questions about Keeper’s password manager.
 Click on a question to read the answer.
 If your question isn’t listed, please let us know and we will answer it as soon as possible.